Muzhaffar99/Muzhaffar99/README.md

 * 🌍  I'm based in Sheffield
 * ✉️  You can contact me at [mmibrahim2@sheffield.ac.uk](mailto:mmibrahim2@sheffield.ac.uk)
 * 🚀  I'm currently working on [Outlier AI](http://https://outlier.ai/)
-* 🧠  I'm learning Control Process
+* 🧠  I'm learning Control Process based on Reinforcment Learning
 * 🤝  I'm open to collaborating on Projects
 * ⚡  I like squid, its my animal spirit